Tianxiaomo/pytorch-YOLOv4/README.md

   Note :The maxShapes could not be larger than model original shape.

-  3. Write the deepstream config file for the TRT Engine.
+  3. Modify the deepstream config file under DeepStream Directory for the TRT Engine.